MicrosoftDocs/customer-insights/ci-docs/engagement-insights/segments.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 Segments allow you to identify subsets of visitors based on characteristics or website interactions.
-Segments let you apply filters and analyze those subsets so you can examine and respond to trends in your business.
+Segments let you apply filters and analyze those subsets.
+The analysis can help examine and respond to trends in your business.

 ## View dimensions